Published:

 WooCommerce + PSP plugin | Self-hosted shop | Hosting from approx. EUR 10/mth. + PSP fees | Full control, more effort |

-Shopify Starter | Hosted shop | From approx. USD 5/mth. + trans. fees | Large choice of apps, but US-centric |
+Shopify Starter | Hosted shop | From approx. USD 5/mth. + transaction fees | Large app selection, but US-centric |

-SumUp Online Store | Integrated mini-shop | Included in SumUp fees | Only SumUp payments, no TWINT |
+SumUp Online Shop | Integrated mini-shop | Included in SumUp fees | Only SumUp payments, no TWINT |

 4. Seamlessly connect on-site payment: terminal, Tap to Pay or TWINT QR to the same account